steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

    DefaultTime=01:00:00 DisableRootJobs=NO ExclusiveUser=NO GraceTime=0 Hidden=NO
    MaxNodes=UNLIMITED MaxTime=2-00:00:00 MinNodes=0 LLN=NO MaxCPUsPerNode=UNLIMITED MaxCPUsPerSocket=UNLIMITED
    Nodes=tu-c0r0n[66-71]
+   ...
 ~~~
 {: .output}

 We can see under `AllowQos` those that are permitted.
-So for example using the `cpu` queue on Tursa, in the batch script you may need to add a line containing `#SBATCH --qos=standard` (e.g. below the other `#SBATCH` directives) for it to work.
+So for example using the `cpu` queue on Tursa, in the batch script you may need to add a line containing `#SBATCH --qos=standard` (e.g. below the other `#SBATCH` directives) for jobs to work - make a note of this!

 > ## Submitting a Job!
 >